Live in the West Region? There is now a referral approval waiver in place through March 31, 2025. Learn More

 All patients must receive a referral to engage in treatment at the TBI & ISC.

-• For patients enrolled in a MTF that has MHS GENESIS, a MTF-to-MTF referral is routed directly to the Referral Location of "0125 Madigan Army Medical Center".
+• For patients enrolled in MHS GENESIS, a MTF-to-MTF referral is routed directly to the Referral Location of "0125 Madigan Army Medical Center"

-• For patients out of area (over 60 minutes from the MTF) and not enrolled in a MTF that uses Genesis, a referral must be faxed to MAMCs Right of First Refusal (ROFR) team at 630-570-5974.
-The ROFR team will enter the referral into Genesis and route it to the TBI & ISC for review.
+• For patients out of area (over 60 minutes from the MTF) and not enrolled in MHS GENESIS, a referral must be faxed to MAMCs Right of First Refusal team at 360-570-5974.
+The ROFR team will enter the referral into MHS GENESIS and route it to the TBI & ISC for review.

-• For patients who have a referral from a Network Provider who doesn’t use MHS GENESIS, referrals must be sent thru Health Net Federal Services (HNFS) who only accepts electronic communications via their Care Management system Care Radius.
+• For patients who have a referral from a Network Provider who doesn’t use MHS GENESIS, referrals must be sent through Health Net Federal Services, which only accepts electronic communications via their Care Management system Care Radius.
 If MTF has the capability, HNFS will send a notice to the ROFR team via Care Radius.
-The ROFR team will enter the referral into Genesis and route it to the specialty requested.
+The ROFR team will enter the referral into MHS GENESIS and route it to the specialty requested.

 The TBI & ISC on Joint Base Lewis-McChord does not accept referrals for beneficiaries, retirees, or veterans at this time.
-Refer patients who are not Active Duty or on Active Orders to a specific service or clinic that addresses their symptom, for example, Neurology, Physical Therapy, etc. If Brain Injury Rehabilitation Service/Treatment is required, select “Physical Med & Rehabilitation” as the medical service and in the reason for referral, write “BRAIN INJURY REHABILITATION”.
-If the ISC is only accepting Active-Duty beneficiaries, Referral Management Division will disposition the referral to available services/resources in the surrounding area.
+Refer patients who are not active duty service members or on active duty orders to a specific service or clinic that addresses their symptom; for example, Neurology, Physical Therapy, etc. If Brain Injury Rehabilitation Service/Treatment is required, select “Physical Med & Rehabilitation” as the medical service and in the reason for referral, write “BRAIN INJURY REHABILITATION.”
+If the ISC is only accepting active duty beneficiaries, the Referral Management Division will disposition the referral to available services/resources in the surrounding area.

 What to Include in the Referral?